yingweiwo

 Pharmacodynamics

-Aprepitant, an antiemetic, is a substance P/neurokinin 1 (NK1) receptor antagonist which, in combination with other antiemetic agents, is indicated for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of highly emetogenic cancer chemotherapy.
-Aprepitant is a selective high-affinity antagonist of human substance P/neurokinin 1 (NK1) receptors.
-Aprepitant has little or no affinity for serotonin (5-HT3), dopamine, and corticosteroid receptors, the targets of existing therapies for chemotherapy-induced nausea and vomiting (CI NV).
+Aprepitant is an antiemetic, belonging to the substance P/neurokine 1 (NK1) receptor antagonist class.
+Used in combination with other antiemetics, it is indicated for the prevention of acute and delayed nausea and vomiting (NAV) induced by initial and repeated cycles of highly emetogenic chemotherapy in cancers.
+Aprepitant is a selective, high-affinity antagonist of the human substance P/neurokine 1 (NK1) receptor.
+Aprepitant has little affinity for serotonin (5-HT3), dopamine, and corticosteroid receptors, which are the targets of existing chemotherapy-induced nausea and vomiting (CINV) therapies.
+Aprepitant is a specific non-peptide neurokinin-1 receptor (NK-1R) antagonist.
+It is a drug approved by the U.S. Food and Drug Administration (FDA) and is currently used clinically (along with its prodrug fosaprepitant) as an antiemetic following chemotherapy.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.